knazran/undi18-website/src/pages/index.md

                     call the store for details.

 events:
-  - event_name: "Seeds of Democracy"
+  - event_name: "Seeds for Democracy"
     image: ''
     url: ''
     date: "MAR 22"